Orion Office REIT, Summary of Significant Accounting Policies

 Principles of Consolidation and Combination and Basis of Presentation

-The consolidated and combined statements of the Company include the accounts of Realty Income Office Assets presented on a combined basis for the period from January 1, 2021 to October 31, 2021 and for the year ended December 31, 2020, as the ownership interests were under common control and ownership of Realty Income during the respective periods.
-From and after the Merger Effective Time, the consolidated and combined financial statements include the accounts of the Company and its consolidated subsidiaries and a consolidated joint venture, which accounts include the Realty Income Office Assets and the VEREIT Office Assets.
-The portion of the consolidated joint venture not owned by the Company is presented as non-controlling interest in the Company’s consolidated and combined balance sheets, statements of operations, statements of comprehensive income (loss) and statements of equity.
+The consolidated and combined statements of the Company include the accounts of Realty Income Office Assets presented on a combined basis for the three months ended March 31, 2021 as the ownership interests were under common control and ownership of Realty Income during that period.
+For the three months ended March 31, 2022, the consolidated and combined financial statements include the accounts of the Company and its consolidated subsidiaries and a consolidated joint venture.
+The portion of the consolidated joint venture not owned by the Company is presented as non-controlling interest in the Company’s consolidated balance sheets, statements of operations, statements of comprehensive income (loss) and statements of changes in equity.

 The Company then qualitatively assesses whether it is (or is not) the primary beneficiary of a VIE, which is generally defined as the party who has a controlling financial interest in the VIE.
 Consideration of various factors include, but are not limited to, the Company’s ability to direct the activities that most significantly impact the entity’s economic performance and its obligation to absorb losses from or right to receive benefits of the VIE that could potentially be significant to the VIE.
 The Company continually evaluates the need to consolidate VIEs based on standards set forth in U.S. GAAP.